-Not long after, Manus was destined to Conegliano, Italy, site of a
+Not long after, Manus was assigned to Conegliano, Italy, site of a

 Chance meeting on a bus

-grapevine had it that Cardinal Baggio, Prefect of that department, caught the Rev. Gonzales passing confidential information on prospective bishops to the Rev. Founder, Marcial Maciel.
-Anyway, God?s ways are not our ways and Manus met none other than Roberto on an ATAC bus traveling the streets of Rome.
-Roberto explained he was priest at a parish outside the eternal city.
+grapevine had it that Cardinal Baggio, Prefect (head) of that department, caught the Rev. Gonzalez passing confidential information on prospective bishops to Legion Founder and Superior General, Fr.
+Marcial Maciel.
+Anyway, God’s ways are not our ways.
+One day Manus met none other than Roberto on an ATAC bus traveling the streets of Rome.
+Roberto explained he was now priest at a parish outside the eternal city.

 Where is Fr.
-Roberto Gonzales ?
+Roberto Gonzalez?
 Without blinking, the Rev. Rafael answered,

-He?s on a special mission in Mexico.
-Years later, just last August, I still remember Manus? suddenly swallowing a slice of pizza with the comment,
+He’s on a special mission in Mexico.
+Years later, I still remember Manus, quickly swallowing a slice of pizza with the comment,

-The Legion?s reply came in another form later.
+The Legion’s reply to Manus’ recalcitant attitude came later in another form.
 Rev. Maciel delivered a public talk to the Legionary community of Rome containing carefully monitored questions; he encouraged the members to follow closely the example of Jesus, far from the ways of the world.
 The future 21st century Church leaders pondered every word of their divine messenger.
-Soon however, Maciel turned nasty, using his bully pulpit, ridiculing in all but name Manus James McIlhargey, as an example of a once zealous priest turned self-centered.
-Leaving the auditorium, none of the Reverend’s faithful followers dared say a word of support to Manus, except one, Fr.
+Soon however, Maciel turned nasty, using his bully pulpit, ridiculing in all but name Manus James McIlhargey as an example of a once zealous priest turned self-centered.
+Leaving the auditorium, none of the Reverend’s faithful followers dared say a word of support for Manus.
+Except one, Fr.
 Lancelot McGrath.

 to be continued